Theft During House Showing: What Can We Do?

 Agents don't always closely supervise clients when showing homes, so the "buyer" might wander alone through the house, with free rein to open doors and drawers.
 If your house is on the market, assume that someone is going to be nosy and go through everything you own.
 Consider renting a small storage unit to temporarily store expensive or cherished small items.
 Get a lockable box for your prescription medicines that you need to keep nearby.
 You could even consider getting a small home-monitoring camera to watch as people view the house.

 Of special concern—even more so than when individual agents are showing your property to buyers—is an open house where the general public is invited.
-These have gotten rare since the COVID-19 pandemic.
-If, however, you decide you want an open house, ask your agent to require visitors to sign in and list their names and phone numbers at a minimum.
+You can ask your agent to require visitors to sign in and list their names and phone numbers.
 If the house is large enough, some agents will enlist a fellow agent to stand on the second floor or separate wing.

 Still, a real estate agent is not a security guard.
 And requiring a sign-in is just a small deterrent, as there's no guarantee that someone will list a true name and contact information.
 When you're having an open house, be especially diligent about locking and storing all valuable items.